-God’s love compels us to love others.
+God’s love compels us to love our neighbors

 We are commanded to love others.
 This is not a call to allow other people to walk all over us.
 Nor is this a call to ignore the other Biblical commands such as speaking the truth in love.
 Even if it is a truth that they would rather not hear, we are to speak it gently and out of love.